maurovm/thesis_template/README.md

 Check the files [titlepage-oxford.tex](titlepage-oxford.tex), [titlepage-mit.tex](titlepage-mit.tex) and
-[titlepage-cambridge.tex](titlepage-cambridge.tex) for examples on how to use the available commands in your new title file.
+[titlepage-cambridge.tex](titlepage-cambridge.tex) for examples on how to use the available commands in your new title page.

 &nbsp;